Jason-CKY/MLOps-workflows/README.md

 [DVC](https://dvc.org/) is used to manage training/raw data used to train models stored on mlflow.
 This allows data versioning for mlops.

+## Monitoring

+The FastAPI service exposes a prometheus metrics endpoint and grafana is used to create a dashboard to monitor the health of the various deployed services.

 ## Deploying Services

 ### Prerequisites